Rotterdam Ahoy: Current Ahoy complex

-Construction work on the site of the present day complex began in 1968.
-The Sportpaleis, originally designed as an indoor velodrome, and three exhibition halls was completed in 1970.
-The official opening took place during Six Days of Rotterdam, a six-day track cycling race, and was performed by Prince Claus on 15 January 1971.
-However, the first fair already took place before the official opening, because in September 1970 Ahoy was the location for the Femina fair.
+The current complex began to take shape in 1968.
+As the Sportpaleis, originally designed as an indoor velodrome, and its three annexes were completed in 1970.
+The official opening of the Sportpalais took place during Six Days of Rotterdam, a six-day track cycling race, and was in the presence of the Prince Claus on 15 January 1971.
+However, in September 1970, the first fair, the Femina Fashion and Household Fair, already took place before the official opening, in the Ahoy Halls.
 The complex's striking design won various national and international awards.
-The design of the venue took inspiration from the water, with the building laid out like a ship.
+The design of the venue took inspiration from the relation of the Dutch people and the water, with the building laid out like a ship.

-Two further halls were added to the complex in 1980, however the rarely-used built-in cycling track was dismantled in 1988 following the cancellation of the race in order to increase the main arena's capacity for concerts.
+Due the high demands, two further halls were added to the complex in 1980.
+The main arena was converted into a multi-use arena in 1988, when the arena's cycling track was dismantled, due to disuse, in order to increase the capacity of the arena, which is still in demand for shows and other types of events.
 In 1998, the complex was expanded again to include a sixth event hall and a main reception hall (known as the plaza) designed by the architectural firm Benthem Crouwel.
-Offices, catering facilities as well as smaller conference and meeting rooms were built.
-The main entrance to the Sportpaleis was also redesigned and the concrete footbridge from the Zuidplein (which was connected to a shopping centre and metro station) demolished.
+Another expansion take offices, catering facilities as well as smaller conference and meeting rooms were built.
+The main entrance to the Sportpaleis was also redesigned and the concrete footbridge from the Zuidplein (which was connected to a shopping centre and metro station) was demolished.
 The bridge was partly removed, so that it now ended at a staircase that led to the square in front of the reception hall.
 The demolition of the last section started on 3 March 2017, after the bridge had become unsafe due to a truck colliding with one of the bridge's girders earlier that week.

 In 2005, a (now removable) cycling track was built in Ahoy for the revived Six Days of Rotterdam racing event.

-The main arena building was comprehensively modernised from October 2009 until the end of 2010 and reopened on 21 January 2011.
-The overall capacity was increased by 5,000 to more than 15,000 with a new grandstand and extra seats installed.
-In addition to the various interior work, Dutch lighting company Signify installed a new custom-made 1,000 m2 LED screen wall on the facade of the arena.
+The main arena building was comprehensively modernised between 2010 and 2011.
+The arena's overall capacity was increased, the capacity was increased by 5,000 (from 10,500) and could now hold around 15,000 spectators following the installation of new grandstands and extra seating.
+In addition to the new grandstands, Dutch lighting company Signify installed a new custom-made 1,000 m2 LED screen wall on the facade of the arena.
 Since April 2021, the complex has been equipped with 5,200 solar panels which supply large events with sustainable energy 195 days a year.